ifsnow/co-booster/Readme.md

 [![NPM version][npm-image]][npm-url]

   `co-booster` is a performance tuning version of `co`.
-If you're already using `co`, you can make it work faster by changing only the module.
+If you're already using `co`, you can make it work more faster by changing only the module.
 Naturally, It's fully compatible with `co`.

   `co` is Generator based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way.
 You can check out `co` [here](https://github.com/tj/co).